kylemckibben/Pong/README.md

 # Pong (a tribute)

 This is a Pong clone I am building to begin learning SDL.
 Pong is a familiar concept, and seems a tried and true "hello, world" as I venture into game programming.

+## How to play
+Launch the executable to start the game (should be in original extracted directory)
+#### First to 11 wins.

+### Controls
+P1:
+w - up
+s - down

+P2:
+i - up
+k - down

+Esc - exit game
+Exit and relaunch game for new match

 ## Background
 This started with the first chapter in "Game Programming in C++: Creating 3D Games" by Sanjay Madhav; the edition of the book I have uses SDL2 but I am using SDL3.